 Pillowball (rose joint) upper mount

-Many of the BC Racing DS coilovers come with pillowball upper mounts.
+Many of the BC Racing BR coilovers come with pillowball upper mounts.
 The mount itself is made from aluminium alloy, anodised and then bead blasted to give a high quality, durable finish.

 The pillowballs themselves are of Japanese manufacture and their solid nature eliminates any flex or play associated with the standard rubber mounts so improving response and handling.